-I always overpack.
-Half of the time I am traveling I find myself wearing the same thing over and over again, even though I have a suitcase full of options.
-I recently found the joy of packing less and traveling light.
-What really helped me is having a concrete strategy about what I am going to pack and sticking to it.
-Below are my 5 rules that have helped me to pack less and travel light.
+5 rules to help pack less and travel light has been a life saver.
+Half of the time I am travelling I wear the same thing over and over again, even though I have a suitcase full of options.
+I recently found the joy of packing less and travelling light.
+What really helped me to pack less and travel light is having a concrete strategy about what I am going to pack and sticking to it.
+Below are my 5 rules about packing less and travelling less.

 One Top Per Day